BioComputingUP/STRPsearch/README.md

 ```
 docker build -t repeatsdb-lite .
 ```
-2. Run the Docker container with the following command:
+2. To run the container, use the following command:
 ```
-docker run repeatsdb-lite [OPTIONS]
+docker run -v $(pwd):/app/ repeatsdb-lite analyze-directory input/directory/ output/directory
 ```
-Note: Please be aware that the Docker container will not have access to paths located on the host system.
-To provide input and retrieve output, you'll need to transfer files between the container and the host manually.
+The line `-v $(pwd):/app/` mounts the current directory (`$(pwd)`) to the working directory of the container specified in the `Dockerfile` by the line `WORKDIR /app`.
+This way, the containerized application is able to access the input and write the output to the local machine.

 ## Usage:
 The tools has three Commands, each with its positional arguments and options.